Are you looking for the best luaus in Oahu, Hawaii? Keep scrolling to read my Toa Luau review for one of the coolest North Shore Oahu luaus!

 THERE ARE KIDS HELPING AT THE LUAU

-When we first checked in, a young girl presented us with fresh orchid leis.
-Typically, my 17-month-old doesn’t like to wear leis, but he simply beamed as she put on around his neck.
+When we checked in a few years ago, a young girl presented us with fresh orchid leis.
+Typically, my 17-month-old didn’t like to wear leis, but he simply beamed as she put one around his neck.

 KIDS UNDER 5 ARE FREE